Indian Institute of Mass Communication

-Indian Institute of Mass Communication (IIMC) is a deemed-to-be-university, established on 17 August 1965, Delhi.
+Indian Institute of Mass Communication (IIMC) is an Indian deemed-to-be-university, established on 17 August 1965 in Delhi.
 Considered as the best media education institute of the country, it has five regional centers across India.
 The IIMC is an autonomous society under the Ministry of Information and Broadcasting.

-The Institute offers PG Diploma courses in media subjects like Journalism (Hindi, English, Odia, Urdu, Marathi and Malayalam), Radio and Television, Advertising & Public Relations, Digital Media, and Corporate Communication & Brand Management.
-It also offers Master of Arts programs in Media Business Studies, Strategic Communications, and New Media Communications.
-Additionally, the institute provides a Doctor of Philosophy program in Mass Communication and Journalism.
+The Institute offers PG Diploma courses in media subjects like journalism (Hindi, English, Odia, Urdu, Marathi and Malayalam), radio and television, advertising & public relations, digital media, and corporate communication & brand management.
+It also offers Master of Arts programs in media business studies, strategic communications, and new media communications.
+Additionally, the institute provides a Doctor of Philosophy program in mass communication and journalism.

 Institutes

 The institute has its headquarters in New Delhi and five regional campuses at Aizawl (Mizoram), Amravati (Maharashtra), Dhenkanal (Odisha), Jammu (J&K), and Kottayam (Kerala).